logur/logur/README.md

 }
 ```

-In a lucky scenario all logur loggers are compatible with the above interface, so you can just use them in your code:
+In a lucky scenario all Logur loggers are compatible with the above interface, so you can just use them in your code:

 ```go
 func main() {